-The general scheme of the Starlinger PET direct iV{+} technology, as provided by the applicant, is reported in Figure 1.
+The general scheme of the Starlinger PET direct iV+ technology, as provided by the applicant, is reported in Figure 1.
 The steps are:

-- Extrusion (step 2): The flakes are fed into an extruder at high temperature. - Crystallisation (step 3): The extruded pellets are crystallised for a predefined residence time, then further heated before introduction into step 4. - SSP (step 4): The crystallised pellets are introduced into the SSP reactor for a predefined residence time.
+- Extrusion (step 2): The flakes are transformed into pellets in an extruder. - Crystallisation (step 3): The extruded pellets are crystallised in a continuous reactor with inert gas flow for a predefined residence time, then further heated before introduction into step 4.